Permissions in Azure Sentinel

 For a side-by-side comparison, see the table below.

 Other roles you might see assigned

-In assigning Azure Sentinel-specific RBAC roles, you may come across other Azure and Log Analytics RBAC roles that may have been assigned to users for other purposes.
+In assigning Azure Sentinel-specific Azure roles, you may come across other Azure and Log Analytics Azure roles that may have been assigned to users for other purposes.
 You should be aware that these roles grant a wider set of permissions that includes access to your Azure Sentinel workspace and other resources: